UncleSocks/CyberResponders/README.md

 ## The Commands Page
 A **Commands** page is available to help players familiarize with the available Windows CMD commands in the game.
-This will display all support commands, including their description, syntax, and available parameters (options).
+This will display all supported commands, including their description, syntax, and available parameters (options).
 These are taken straight from the official Windows commands webpage:

 ```
 https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands